awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 **Important**
 If you are running a stateful application across multiple Availability Zones that is backed by Amazon EBS volumes and using the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md), you should configure multiple node groups, each scoped to a single Availability Zone\.
 In addition, you should enable the `--balance-similar-node-groups` feature\.
 **Important**
 If you choose a public subnet, then the subnet must have `MapPublicIpOnLaunch` set to true for the instances to be able to successfully join a cluster\.
-If the subnet was created using `eksctl` or the [Amazon EKS vended AWS CloudFormation templates](create-public-private-vpc.md) on or after 03/26/2020, then this setting is already set to true\.
-If the subnets were created with `eksctl` or the AWS CloudFormation templates before 03/26/2020, then you need to change the setting manually\.
+If the subnet was created using `eksctl` or the [Amazon EKS vended AWS CloudFormation templates](create-public-private-vpc.md) on or after March 26, 2020, then this setting is already set to true\.
+If the subnets were created with `eksctl` or the AWS CloudFormation templates before March 26, 2020, then you need to change the setting manually\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
    + **Allow remote access to nodes** \(Optional, but default\)\.
 Enabling SSH allows you to connect to your instances and gather diagnostic information if there are issues\.
 Complete the following steps to enable remote access\.
 We highly recommend enabling remote access when you create your node group\.
 You cannot enable remote access after the node group is created\.

      If you chose to use a launch template, then this option isn't shown\.
 To enable remote access to your nodes, specify a key pair in the launch template and ensure that the proper port is open to the nodes in the security groups that you specify in the launch template\.
 For more information, see [Using custom security groups](launch-templates.md#launch-template-security-groups)\.